Zeranny/ezedits-wiki/commands/structures/primary+secondary-alignment.md

 The green beam is correctly pointing along the primary direction, diagonally up and east.
 Whatever was pointing _up_ when we //copy'd our clipboard is always aligned with whatever direction the primary is set to!

-But now, notice how, even though the secondary is set to _east_, the red beam is not pointing directly east anymore (but diagonally down and east).
-This is intended behavior.
+But now, even though the secondary is set to _east_, the red beam is not pointing directly east anymore (but diagonally down and east).
+This is intended behaviour.

 Imagine if it were pointing east: Then the green and red beam would be at a 45° angle instead of the original 90° angle.
 Our structure would be deformed/bent/sheared.